mailjet/api-documentation/README.md

 Whether you need help on an example or found an error you want to report, follow these easy steps:
-  - Create an issue with an explicit name
+  - Create an issue with an explicit name.
-  - Refer to the corresponding file in the description
+  - Refer to the corresponding file in the description.
+  - Please do not post an issue that isn't related to an documentation example.
+  - Make sure you close the issue once you consider it solved.

 ### Index